KDE/daykountdown/README.md

 It is written in Kirigami, so it is also convergent!

+## Prerequisites

+- A Linux install
+- Qt5 packages from your distribution's repositories
+- KDE packages (including Kirigami)
+- CMake

 ## Compiling

-First, clone this repository by doing:
+First, clone this repository through the terminal by running:

 `git clone https://github.com/elChupaCambra/DayKountdown.git`

 Then enter the cloned repo directory and create a new folder called `build`.

 Then, enter this folder:

 `mkdir build && cd build`